istio/test-infra/infra/README.md

 ### `istio-testing` GCP Project

+`istio-testing` is a bit of a kitchen sync for various Istio testing efforts.

-This project hosts:
+Most importantly, this project hosts:
 * Prow control plane cluster
 * gcr.io/istio-testing, used for hosting all our development builds (and testing tools)

 ### `istio-prow-build` GCP Project

-This project contains our prow *build* clusters.
+This project contains our prow *build* clusters primary.
+This includes our public and private build infrastructure.
+Additionally, private artifacts are stored in this project.

+### `istio-prerelease-testing` GCP Project

+This hosts `gcr.io/istio-prerelease-testing` and nothing else.

 ## Using terraform